 The most effective way of meeting these requirements is to use industry standard digital signatures.
 These bind the identity of the sender with the data content in a way that clearly shows if the document has changed.

-Ultimately, digital signatures provide an effective way of mapping wet-ink paper signatures to the electronic world.
+Ultimately, digital signatures provide an effective way of mapping wet-ink paper signatures to the electronic world, ensuring fraud prevention.

 The protection offered by the cryptographic processes is extremely robust and uses multiple international standards for widespread interoperability.
 Without this form of protection important business data is open to abuse, manipulation, fraud and theft.